Gromov-Witten theory via roots and logarithms

-On the other hand, we define a moduli stack $\mathfrak{LogOrb}(\Acal_r|\Dcal_r)$ whose objects consist of the following data: \begin{enumerate}[(i)] \item a logarithmic twisted curve $\Ccal$ in the sense of Olsson \cite{OlssonLogTwisted}, where the twisting data is encoded in a Kummer extension of the logarithmic structure; \item a representable generalised Cartier divisor $(\Lcal,s)$ on $\Ccal$ as above; \item a logarithmic enhancement of $s \colon \Ccal \to \Lcal$, where $\Lcal$ is equipped with the sum of the logarithmic structure induced by the pullback of the logarithmic structure on $\Ccal$ and the divisorial logarithmic structure corresponding to the zero section. \end{enumerate} It is not hard to see that this moduli space admits a minimal logarithmic structure too.
+On the other hand, we define a moduli stack $\mathfrak{LogOrb}(\Acal_r|\Dcal_r)$ whose objects consist of the following data: \begin{enumerate}[(i)] \item a logarithmic twisted curve $\Ccal$; \item a representable generalised Cartier divisor $(\Lcal,s)$ on $\Ccal$; \item \lu{an enhancement of the section to a logarithmic morphism} $s \colon \Ccal \to \Lcal$, where $\Lcal$ is equipped with the sum of the logarithmic structure induced by the pullback of the logarithmic structure on $\Ccal$ and the divisorial logarithmic structure corresponding to the zero section. \end{enumerate} It is not hard to see that this moduli space admits a minimal logarithmic structure too.
 The last condition above ensures that taking the $r$-th power of $(\Lcal,s)$ and forgetting the Kummer extension of the logarithmic structure defines a morphism $\mathfrak{LogOrb}(\Acal_r|\Dcal_r) \to \mathfrak{Log}(\Acal|\Dcal)$.
 On the other hand, forgetting the logarithmic structure \emph{in toto} we obtain a morphism $\mathfrak{LogOrb}(\Acal_r|\Dcal_r) \to \mathfrak{Orb}(\Acal_r)$.

 We have thus produced a roof